30 CCW Chronic Conditions Period Prevalence, 2020

 Description:

 The population of Medicare fee-for-service (FFS) enrollees with diabetes varied by state.
-Colorado had the lowest rate (18.3%), and Mississippi had the highest (31.3%).
+Colorado had the lowest rate (17.6%), and West Virginia had the highest (30.7%).

 Technical Notes: